-His former teammate Peters comes in next.
+Peters opens the final ten names.
 I don’t see the young corner as one of the best overall players at the position, but nobody is more dangerous to throw against.
 Peters’ short-area quickness and lack hesitancy to jump any route can pay off at any point of the game.
 And he’s a strip specialist.

 Kerrigan is another guy, who simply doesn’t get the love he deserves.
 I think he made the players countdown once and has been to the Pro Bowl the last two years, as he reached double-digit sacks consecutively, with 13 a piece last season plus he added 15 tackles for loss.

 Daniels missed a couple of games last year and was forced to play hurt for stretches, but he was dominant in a few games and I had to put him on here.
 The former Iowa D-lineman is the tone-setter for this Packers defense up front and he puts fear into the hearts of opposing linemen.